 2021 Subaru Crosstrek vs Mazda CX-30

-Subaru and Mazda have concentrated on building stylish and high-quality vehicles.
-At the same time, they've kept their prices relatively low.
-This means that the Crosstrek and CX-30 are likely to have broad appeal.
-These two models are quite similar to each other, and this detailed comparison should help prospective buyers decide which one would be a better fit.
+Subaru and Mazda have focused on creating stylish, high-quality vehicles while keeping their prices relatively low.
+This means the Crosstrek and CX-30 are likely to appeal to a broad audience.
+These two models are quite similar, so this detailed comparison should help prospective buyers decide which one is the better fit.

-With the lower trims of the CX-30, customers can choose to get either front-wheel drive or all-wheel drive (AWD).
-The AWD system has off-road traction assist to give the Mazda better grip when the road or trail is particularly slippery.
-The higher trims of the CX-30 all come standard with turbo engines in addition to standard AWD.
-This can improve handling not only when it's snowy or icy but also when the vehicle is cornering or accelerating.
+Customers on lower trims of the CX-30 have the option to select either front-wheel drive or all-wheel drive (AWD).
+The AWD system features off-road traction assist to give Mazda better grip when road or trail conditions are slippery.
+Higher models come standard with turbo engines in addition to standard AWD, providing improved handling not only during snowy or icy conditions but also cornering or accelerating.

-It's a little different with the Crosstrek, since every trim comes standard with all-wheel drive.
-Subaru's symmetrical AWD system keeps the vehicle balanced and gives it stability in a variety of conditions.
-X-MODE is an available feature that enhances traction even more.
-There's also an available Hill Descent Control program that can limit unintentional acceleration when traveling down steep hills.
-It seems as if the Subaru Crosstrek is the more durable and rugged of the two models, though the CX-30 can be the more spirited one, especially if it has the turbo engine.
+It's a little different with the Crosstrek, as all trims come standard with all-wheel drive.
+Subaru's symmetrical AWD system keeps your vehicle balanced and stable in any conditions.
+X-MODE, an available feature that further increases traction, also has Hill Descent Control program to limit unintentional acceleration when traveling down steep hills.
+Overall, it appears as if Subaru Crosstrek is more durable and rugged than its CX-30 counterpart if it has the turbo engine installed.

-Many reviews of the CX-30 say that this SUV is a lot of fun to drive.
-It's definitely been built with a driver in mind, and it has sharp handling that anyone can appreciate.
-The Subaru Crosstrek isn't as athletic, but it's certainly a convenient and practical vehicle to drive on a regular basis
+Many reviews of the CX-30 say this SUV is a lot of fun to drive.
+It was clearly designed with drivers in mind and boasts sharp handling that anyone can appreciate.
+While the Subaru Crosstrek may not be quite so sporty, it still manages to provide convenience and practicality when driven regularly.

-The dimensions of these two models are similar in some ways.
-The length of the Crosstrek is 176.5 inches, and it's not too wide nor is it too tall.
-It does, though, have a ground clearance of 8.7 inches.
-This can be useful when driving over uneven terrain.
-The length of the CX-30 is 173 inches, and it's a bit shorter and narrower than the Crosstrek is.
-It has a relatively high ground clearance, too, of eight inches.
+The dimensions of these two models are similar in some respects.
+The Crosstrek measures 176.5 inches long and it's neither too wide nor tall, offering it plenty of ground clearance at 8.7 inches - ideal for driving over uneven terrain.
+In comparison, the CX-30 measures 173 inches long and narrower than its larger sibling; nonetheless, it boasts a higher ground clearance of eight inches as well.

-After looking at those numbers, it makes sense that there's just a little more interior room in the Crosstrek than in the CX-30.
-For example, it has 20.8 cubic feet of space behind the seating area, compared with the 20.2 cubic feet of space in the CX-30.
-When the rear seats have been lowered, maximum cargo capacity is 55.3 cubic feet in the Subaru Crosstrek and only 45.2 cubic feet in the Mazda CX-30.
+From these numbers, it appears that the Crosstrek offers slightly more interior room than the CX-30.
+For instance, its 20.8 cubic feet behind the seating area compared to 20.2 in the CX-30 is impressive.
+When all seats have been lowered, maximum cargo capacity in both vehicles is 55.3 cubic feet for the Subaru Crosstrek and only 45.2 in the Mazda CX-30.

-Second-row leg room in both models is slightly under 37 inches.
-This means the back seats in both vehicles aren't particularly large, nor are they incredibly cramped.
-They should be comfortable for a few passengers, even on longer trips.
-If three tall people are to sit in the back together, they might start to feel somewhat crowded after awhile.
+Both models' second-row legroom measures slightly under 37 inches.
+As such, the back seats in these vehicles should be comfortable for a few passengers on longer trips, though if three tall people are sitting together in the back together it might start feeling crowded after some time.

-Another available add-on is a Harman Kardon premium sound system.
-It enhances the quality of the audio with a 432-watt amplifier and eight speakers.
-Otherwise, the Crosstrek would either have four or six speakers, depending on the exact trim.
+An optional Harman Kardon premium sound system is another available upgrade.
+This upgrade enhances the audio quality with a 432-watt amplifier and eight speakers; otherwise, Crosstrek models typically feature either four or six speakers depending on trim level.

-An eight-speaker audio system is standard on the CX-30.
-Other standard components are Bluetooth, Apple CarPlay, Android Auto, Pandora radio integration, and an 8.8-inch screen.
-On several of the more premium trims, there is navigation, SiriusXM Satellite Radio, SiriusXM Traffic and Travel Link, and Bose sound systems that have 12 speakers.
+On the CX-30, an eight-speaker audio system comes standard.
+Other standard features include Bluetooth, Apple CarPlay, Android Auto, Pandora radio integration and an 8.8-inch screen.
+On some higher trims there are navigation, SiriusXM Satellite Radio, SiriusXM Traffic & Travel Link as well as Bose sound systems with 12 speakers.